Skip to main content

 Flights

 Almaty airport (ALA) receives direct flights from Istanbul, Dubai, Seoul, Frankfurt, Delhi, and dozens of regional cities.
-Air Astana is the national carrier with a strong safety record (7-star Skytrax rating).
+Air Astana is the national carrier with a strong safety record, rated 4-star by Skytrax.
 Budget carrier FlyArystan offers low fares on domestic routes and select international flights.
 See our flights guide.

 Domestic Transport